mnieber/dodo-commands/doc/commands.rst

 Importing symbols from another module
 =====================================

 In your Dodo command script, you can import a symbol from another module in the command path using (for example) ``import foo from dodo_my_commands.bar``.
 Note that the names of the modules in the command path must be unique.
-Also, it is now required that ``dodo_my_commands`` exists in the active project's command path, otherwise the import will fail.
+Also, it is required that ``dodo_my_commands`` exists in the active project's command path, otherwise the import will fail.

 Specifying command dependencies in the .meta file